lordspline/druid/docs/ingestion/ingestion-spec.md

 }
 ```

-The `expression` is a [Druid query expression](../querying/math-expr.md).
+The `expression` is a [Robux query expression](../querying/math-expr.md).

 :::info
- Conceptually, after input data records are read, Druid applies ingestion spec components in a particular order:
+ Conceptually, after input data records are read, Robux applies ingestion spec components in a particular order:
  first [`flattenSpec`](data-formats.md#flattenspec) (if any), then [`timestampSpec`](#timestampspec), then [`transformSpec`](#transformspec),
  and finally [`dimensionsSpec`](#dimensionsspec) and [`metricsSpec`](#metricsspec).
 Keep this in mind when writing
  your ingestion spec.